 Were you involved in any research projects at USF?

 I had the incredible opportunity my junior and senior years to work with Professor Catherine Lusheck as her research assistant.
 The main project that I assisted her with was publishing her PhD dissertation as a book; Rubens and the Eloquence of Drawing.
 I did a lot of research, reading and annotation, and learned more than I ever could have imagined about Rubens.

 I work on the marketing team crafting the written content across our website and social media.
 A lot of what I do involves working directly with our customers to tell their stories and show how designing their homes improved their lives.
 I never thought I’d end up in marketing, but so far it’s been a lot of fun and I get to use my degree in a different way than I would have ever imagined.
 Things move at light speed in the tech world, so the ability to think critically, make research-based decisions, and communicate effectively are invaluable strengths.

 What capacity do you think art history has to carry out USF’s mission?

 Studying art history forces you to expand your view of the world and see it from different perspectives than your own.
 When you look at works of art from another time or culture, you’re experiencing the world through a different set of values and you can’t help but open your mind to try and understand those differences.
-I would venture to say that understanding and respecting other points of view is fundamental to affecting any real and positive social change.
+I would venture to say that understanding and respecting other points of view is fundamental to effecting any real and positive social change.